 How to Clean a Shower Filter

 Shower filters need to be cleaned on a regular basis if you want it to work properly.
-If you neglect your maintenance duties for your shower filter, it may not be able to filter out the water contaminants as effectively as it should.
+If you neglect your maintenance duties for your shower filters, it may not be able to filter out the water/ hard water contaminants as effectively as it should.
 In addition, it can reduce the water flow rate as well.
 You also should clean the filter if you’re putting in a new filter cartridge.

 - First you have to detach the shower head so you can access your filter.